 Control

-I wake up around 4:45 on Monday morning with a cramp in my leg.
-The numb tingling shooting up from my ankle indicates I’d slept awkwardly again—which is what I get for sleeping without a mattress.
-Even if I had twice the number of blankets and comforters under me, I’d still feel like crap.
-I daydream about a pillow, a full-sized mattress, a nightie, maybe even a teddy bear.
-I'm a little big for that I suppose.
+I wake up at 4:45 Monday morning with a cramp in my leg.
+A tingle shoots up from my ankle.
+I’ve slept awkwardly again, which is what I get for not using a mattress.
+Even if I had twice the number of blankets and comforters under me, I’d still sleep like crap.
+I daydream about a pillow, a full-size mattress, a nightie, maybe even a teddy bear.
+I'm a little big for all that, I suppose.

-I’m a little big for most things actually.
+I’m a little big for most things nowadays.

-I kick my leg out to shake the feeling back into it, and my toe strikes the edge of a bookshelf.
-My curses echo through the house, and I’m sure Mom and Dad hear me across the hall—I’m still not used to how far my deep voice carries.
-I sit up slowly, giving myself a few minutes to get settled.
-It’s for the best, as I’m not sure how much more punishment this room can take.
+I kick my leg to shake feeling into it, and my toe strikes the edge of a bookshelf.
+My curses echo throughout the house.
+I’m sure Mom and Dad hear me across the hall—I’m still not used to how far my deep voice carries.

+I sit up slowly.
 Through the mangled blinds, light filters in from the streetlight on the corner.
-The room is mostly dark, save for the alarm clock.
-It takes less time for my eyes to adapt to the darkness than I’d expect—my eyesight improved dramatically over the last couple weeks.
-Finding larger glasses would have been a pain, and if I still had eyesight problems at my size, I’d have torn this place apart by now.
+The room is dark, save for the alarm clock.
+It takes less time for my eyes to adapt to the darkness than I’d expect.
+My eyesight has improved dramatically over the last couple weeks.
+A good thing, too.
+Finding larger glasses would have been nearly impossible, and I’d have torn this place apart by now if my vision had stayed as it was.

-I shimmy towards the door, ignoring the distracting sensations of my breasts dragging on the carpet like beanbags, and flick the light switch in the corner.
-My body dwarfs everything in the room, making me feel absolutely immense.
-Straightening up, something feels oddly familiar—sitting on the ground, I’m nearly the exact height as I used to be.
-For a moment, I feel at ease, at least until I reach up and run my fingers across the ceiling.
-The floorboards creak alarmingly as I move around.
-Throughout this whole ordeal, I've refrained from weighing myself.
-While I’m a little curious, I’d really rather not know.
+As I straighten up, something feels oddly familiar.
+Sitting on the floor, I’m exactly the height I used to be.
+For a moment, I feel at ease.
+Then, I reach up and run my fingers across the ceiling.
+The floorboards groan as I move around.
+Through this whole ordeal, I've refrained from weighing myself.
+Sure, I’m a little curious, but ultimately, I’d rather not know.

 My stomach roars like a muffled garbage disposal.
-I haven’t had a decent meal in days, and I could eat a horse or a horse-sized chicken.
+I haven’t had a decent meal in days.
+I could eat a horse or perhaps a horse-sized chicken?
 I’ve eaten less and less proportionally as I’ve grown.
 Not because I’m any less hungry—I’m starving, actually.
-It's simply too expensive to buy as much food as I am capable of eating.
+It's just too expensive to buy as much food as I’m capable of eating.
 At least that's what Dad told me.

 Dad didn't say a word about the dining chair I smashed.
-He didn’t mention the doorframe, the toilet, or the banister, but I know it all bugs him.
-He hides his feelings well, but I’d grown used to decoding his emotions, even before this whole mess started.
+He didn’t mention the doorframe, the toilet or the banister, but it all bugs him, I can tell.
+I’d grown used to decoding his emotions, even before this whole mess started.
 He’s a proud, old-fashioned, man’s man.
 He never asks for directions, but always gives them.
-He tries to fix things himself before calling a repairman (with mixed results).
-He’s the first to serve himself at dinner, the first to eat, and no one leaves the table until he’s done.
+He tries to fix things himself so he doesn’t have to call a repairman (with mixed results).
+He’s the first to serve himself at dinner and the first to eat.
+No one leaves the table until he’s done.

 This extends to my life as well.
-I'm twenty-four, and Dad still manages my finances, my diet, my career, and most of my life.
-I probably could have broken the cycle if I’d decided to live on campus during college instead of staying at home.
-Dad said we’d save money, and I didn’t press the issue.
-He always had the last word, and questioning him does not even occur to me anymore.
-Like my mother, I deliver my paycheck to him in a sealed envelope every week, and he gives me an allowance to buy what I need.
-It’s a routine, worn in to the point where I figure nothing short of an act of God could derail it.
+I'm twenty-four, and Dad still manages my finances, my diet, my career.
+I probably could have broken the cycle if I’d decided to live on campus in college rather than stay at home.
+Dad said we’d save money.
+I didn’t press the issue.
+He has the last word.
+Like my mother, I deliver my paycheck to him in a sealed envelope every week.
+He gives me an allowance to buy what I need.
+It’s a routine.
+Nothing short of an act of God could derail it.

-Exactly two weeks ago, I woke up feeling a little off.
-Getting dressed for work took more time than usual.
+Two weeks ago, I woke up feeling off.
+Getting dressed for work took longer than usual.
 I had to tug on the buttons of my slacks to fasten them.
-I eventually left them open, covering the unfastened button with a thick belt.
-The snaps on my blouse puckered around the bust, and the short sleeves bunched under my armpits.
-I still managed to wedge into my shoes, though it took an uncomfortable amount of effort.
-Unhappy with the look of my ensemble, I covered the blouse with a long-sleeve sweater, which also fit snugly, but not uncomfortably.
+I eventually left them open, covering the unfastened button with a belt.
+The snaps on my blouse puckered around the bust and the short sleeves bunched under my armpits.
+I still managed to squeeze into my shoes, though it took effort.
+Unhappy with my ensemble, I covered the blouse with a long-sleeve sweater, which was also snug, but not uncomfortable.

-Assessing my appearance in the mirror, I noticed the issues with my shirt and pants, but I knew no one at work would.
+In the mirror, I noticed the issues with my shirt and pants, but I knew no one at work would care.
 I was a mousy 5’1”, with a plain face, no curves, and thick glasses.
 Upon closer analysis, my face had changed slightly—my features a little softer, my hair a little longer.
-I’d have guessed I’d gained weight, if not for the fact I rarely consumed more than 800 calories a day.
-Something deep down told me I should be more concerned, but I pushed it aside and headed downstairs to the kitchen.
+I’d have guessed I’d gained weight, but I rarely consume more than 1000 calories a day.
+I pushed worry aside and went downstairs to the kitchen.

-Like every morning, Mom served breakfast and Dad read the newspaper.
+Dad read the newspaper and Mom served breakfast.
 “Morning honey,” he said, without looking up.
 “You’re a little behind schedule.”

-Mom returned to the table with my breakfast.
+Mom came to the table with my breakfast.
 “Here.
-This is all you need,” she said, spitting the words through her thick Japanese accent with a healthy dose of condescension.
-I looked at my plate: one half-slice of wheat toast without butter and a bowl of oatmeal without its usual sprinkling of brown sugar.
-She set the plate and bowl down hastily as if she did not want to be near me.
-By the time I looked up, she had already turned around.
+This is all you need,” she said, spitting the words through her thick accent with a healthy dose of condescension.
+I looked at my plate: a half-slice of wheat toast without butter and a bowl of plain oatmeal.
+She set the dishes down as if she did not want to be near me.
 Whatever.
 I was not in the mood for snark about my weight, in English or Japanese.

-I ate the toast and most of the oatmeal, being careful not to eat too quickly.
+I ate the toast and most of the oatmeal, careful not to eat too quickly.
 As I rose to leave, Mom moved in to pick up the plates and we nearly collided.
-She looked at me, down, then back at me again.
+She stared at me.
 Surprise, then confusion, then, ever so briefly, fear flashed on her face.
 She must have seen my reaction to her reaction because she mumbled something under her breath before shuffling out of the kitchen.
-I'd have been offended if I hadn't been so preoccupied with how I had looked my 5’3” mother straight in the eyes for the first time.

 “You’d better get to work, honey.
 You don’t want to be late.”